Arihe12th/hello-world/README.md

 # hello-world
-starting to know github from baics
+starting to know github from
+this is first file in github